 - 2-1/2 oz.
 5 Tbs. unsalted butter, melted and cooled

 For the filling:

 - 2 lb. four 8-oz. packages cream cheese, at room temperature

 - 1 1/3 cups packed light brown sugar

 - 1/2 tsp. ground ginger

 - 1/4 tsp. freshly grated nutmeg

 - 1/4 tsp. table salt

 - 2 large egg yolks

-- 1 tablespoon pure vanilla extract
+- 1 Tbs. pure vanilla extract

-- Preheat oven to 350 degrees.
-Begin heating a pot or kettle of water until it comes to a boil.
+- Bring a large pot of water to a boil.

 **This is to prevent water from your water bath from seeping into the bottom of your pan.